johnsvds/trg/README.md

 ## How to run it

-1. To run mongodb, kafka and zookeeper go to the directory *trg* and run:
+1. To run mongodb, kafka and zookeeper go to the directory *root* and run:
 ```
 docker-compose up -d
 ```